scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

 * **Vectorizing for loops**

   Find tricks to avoid for loops using numpy arrays.
-For this, masks and indice arrays can be useful.
+For this, masks and indices arrays can be useful.

 * **Broadcasting**